bltbit/showdown/checkpoints.md

 ## Review

-Congratulations, you have forked a github project, run a modern responsive Progressive Web Application, and performed physical device testing.
+Congratulations, you have forked a github project, run a modern responsive Progressive Web Application, and performed mobile device testing.
 Go eat a Jolly Rancher, you've earned it.
 If you're a [BitBlt Patreon supporter](https://www.patreon.com/bltbit) at any level, DM me your physical address on Patreon and and I will mail you one Jolly Rancher in the flavor of your choice of whatever I have, including rare ones.
 I know you might think green apple is the best flavor.
 But if you choose grape your cherry, I will know how serious you are about learning to program.

 ---